plone/training/docs/contributing/setup-author.md

 Minor bug fixes can be pushed directly in the [repository](https://github.com/plone/training), bigger changes should be made as [pull-requests](https://github.com/plone/training/pulls/) and discussed previously in tickets.

+Make sure you have filled out a [Contributor Agreement](https://plone.org/foundation/contributors-agreement).

 (about-licence-label)=

 ## License

 The Mastering Plone Training is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-Make sure you have filled out a [Contributor Agreement](https://plone.org/foundation/contributors-agreement).

-If you haven't filled out a Contributor Agreement, you can still contribute.
-Contact the Documentation team, for instance via the [mailinglist](https://sourceforge.net/p/plone/mailman/plone-docs/) or directly send a mail to <mailto:plone-docs@lists.sourceforge.net>

-Basically, all we need is your written confirmation that you are agreeing your contribution can be under Creative Commons.

-You can also add in a comment with your pull request "I, \<full name>, agree to have this published under Creative Commons 4.0 International BY".